devreplay/devreplay/README.md

 ]
 ```

-* **Recommend**: Also you can generate pattern file automatically by following command on your git repository
+* **Recommend**: Also you can generate rule file automatically by following command on your git repository

 ```sh
 devreplay --init
 ```

-* `severity` means how this pattern is important
+* `severity` means how this rule is important
     * `E`: **E**rror
     * `W`: **W**arning
     * `I`: **I**nformation